littensy/reflex/docs/docs/reference/reflex/apis/combine-producers.md

 ### Using multiple producers

-It's good practice to organize state into different producers, and combine them with [`combineProducers`](combine-producers).
+It's good practice to organize state into different producers and then combine them with [`combineProducers`](combine-producers) to use in your game.
 This makes it easier to manage state and update it in a predictable way.

 Let's say we have a game that has a page router and a leaderboard.
 We can create a file for each sub-producer, and combine them into a single root producer: